Lean times (2007 - 2008) 動画

 .

 Perhaps I was ambitious when I described the team I inherited as a program; a handful of guys is more accurate.
-The previous season Johoku fielded a team of eighteen; out of the eighteen eleven had finished their eligibility leaving us with seven.
-In the 2007 - 2008 season we started out with seven players, grew to eleven and then fell back to the original seven.
+The previous season Johoku fielded a team of eighteen; out of the original eighteen, eleven had finished their eligibility leaving us with seven.
+In the 2007 - 2008 season we started out with seven players, grew to eleven players, and then fell back to the original seven.

 .